rubymonsters/webapps-for-beginners/source/14-resources/01-groups_routes.md

 question.
 However, we don't want to get into Javascript too much just yet, and adding this route is a just as valid solution, too.

-Here's how these routes look like.
+Here's what these routes look like.
 We'll use the path `/members` in our example.

 * `GET /members` displays a list of all members